 #6 The Twitter feed with a schedule

 Do you want your customer horror story to go viral?
-Take advantage of social media.
+No?
+Then take advantage of social media.
 This happened with the UK airline that lost a passenger’s baggage.
 Such a situation is common.
 But this passenger added an element of ‘action’.
 He complained on Twitter saying this airline’s customer service is horrible.

-The customer replied with “How does a billion-dollar corporation have 9-5 social media support for a business that operates 24/7?”.
+The customer replied, “How does a billion-dollar corporation have 9-5 social media support for a business that operates 24/7?”.
 This customer service nightmare proves that omnichannel round-the-clock support can help make customers happy and win their loyalty.

 #7 The ‘mind-reading’ sales manager

-The customer journey is a process when we gather info and get inspiration before making a decision.
+The customer journey is a process of gathering info and getting inspiration before making a decision.
 That’s what it’s all about, right?
 An Australian brand Gasp had a different view on this.
-The things with Gasp’s customer service have gone so far that a woman looking for bridesmaid dresses was laughed at by staff for her size 12 and received a half-hearted apology via email.
+The things with Gasp’s customer service desk have gone so far that a woman looking for bridesmaid dresses was laughed at by staff for her size 12 and received a half-hearted apology via email.
 Anyway, how did this customer horror story unfold?

-The sales rep was of course wrong.
-But the bride-to-be stormed out of the store immediately and sent an email complaint to the Gasp customer support department.
-Do you think that’s where the apology comes?
+The sales rep was of course wrong and had bad intentions.
+The bride-to-be stormed out of the store immediately and sent an email complaint to the Gasp customer support department.
+Do you think that’s where the apology comes from?
 Not at all!

-The answer was the shop aims at ‘fashion-oriented clients’ and the sales rep was ‘too good at what she does’.
+The shop answered that they aim at ‘fashion-oriented clients’ and the sales rep was ‘too good at what she does’.
 The moral of this crazy customer support story is that every client deserves to be treated with patience and respect.
 It’s also vital to train your staff on how to adopt a customer service mindset to avoid such mishaps.

 #8 The illegitimate check